ADMISSION Facts FOR THE UNMC DIETETIC INTERNSHIP PROGRAM (MEDICAL NUTRITION EDUCATION DIVISION)

 - Supplemental Application with $70 fee (will be sent after DICAS application is received at UNMC)

-- If your native language is not English, click this link: English proficiency requirement
+- English proficiency requirement, if your native language is not English

-- If you completed coursework from an institution outside the USA: Foreign transcripts
+- Foreign transcripts, if you completed coursework from an institution outside the USA